 About Me

-I’m a social epidemiologist and mixed methods researcher, and an Assistant Professor in Community Health Sciences at University of California Berkeley.
-I’m also a current Fulbright Scholar.
-I direct Berkeley’s Center for Cultural Humility at Cornell and Research Lateral, or ReLateral, a community lab focused on health disparities and community engagement.
+I’m a social epidemiologist, visual artist, and an Assistant Professor in Community Health Sciences at the University of California Berkeley.
+I’m also a Fulbright Scholar, and I direct Berkeley’s Center for Cultural Humility and Research Lateral, or ReLateral, a community lab focused on health disparities and community engagement.
 You can see my C.V. here.

 MY BACKGROUND